bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

-We'll create two profiles: a standard profile that we'll use when developing the workflow on a desktop or laptop computer and another profile named 'bigserver' that we'll use for deploying the workflow on a much larger server computer.
+We'll create two profiles: a standard profile that we'll use when developing the workflow on a desktop or laptop computer and another profile named 'bigserver' that we'll use for deploying the workflow on a much larger computer.

 ```
 // junction_detection.config

-// ...
+...

 process {
     cpus = 1